petazeta/youronlineshop/README.md

 ## Troubleshooting

-If the database connection is not working you may need to check settings at backend/includes/config.php.
-Also you may need to import the database content directly from the file backend/utils/database.php.
+If the database connection is not working you may need to check settings at server/php/includes/config.php or server/nodejs/includes/dbcfg.json.
+Also you may need to import the database content directly from the file server/utils/database.sql.

 If the products images can not be uploaded you may need to allow write permisions at folders catalog/images/big and catalog/images/small.

-If it doesn't allow admin to make changes you can try to copy backend/utils/htaccess file to the folder backend and rename it to ".htaccess".
+If it doesn't allow admin to make changes you can try to copy server/utils/htaccess file to the folder backend and rename it to ".htaccess".

 ## Themes